kennytilton/mxtodomvc/README.md

 What happens when `A` computes a new value? `A` itself might have its own dependent properties to tell, or `A` might want to tell the world outside the matrix about its new value.
 If `A` is the `cloaked` property for a Clojure map proxy of a Romulan warship, the "hidden" attribute on the DOM element displaying the warship needs to track `A`s current value.
 To this end, Matrix lets us define "on-change" *observers* of `A`.

+> [observer](https://dictionary.cambridge.org/dictionary/english/observer): noun.
+UK: /əbˈzɜː.vər/, US: /əbˈzɝː.vɚ/  A person who watches what happens but has no active part in it.

-> Usage alert: we use the term differently than most reactive libraries.
-When `A` is a function of `B`, many reactive libraries refer to it as an "observer" of `B`.
+Usage alert: when `A` is a function of `B`, many reactive libraries refer to it as an "observer" of `B`.
 The Matrix library conforms to the meaning of the word: observers are monitors, not participants.
 As for `A`, we call it a *dependent* of `B`.

 The newly computed value for `A` might be a new set of child nodes for some parent, so the very population of our application can change with events.
 We call this dynamic population of communicating nodes a *matrix*.